Last updated on October 8, 2022

 ~ The London Eye was built in 1998 to commemorate the upcoming new millennium.
 One of the world’s largest Ferris wheels, the London Eye reaches 135 m tall.

-~ It takes approximately 30 minutes to do one leisurely rotation in one of the 32 high-tech glass pods on the London Eye.
+~ Taking a loop on the London Eye takes approximately 30 minutes to do one leisurely rotation in one of the 32 high-tech glass pods.

 ~ Built in 1097, Westminster Hall is the oldest building in the Houses of Parliament and almost the only part of the ancient Palace of Westminster which survives in almost its original form.